MyroStadler/zephir/README.md

 ## Tests

 This project has plain-php tests, as seen in various "test" folders; TODO: add proper unit testing.

+Easiest way to test immediately is with `php -a` in the docker container, then using some simple PHP that hits your new extension.

 ## Code examples